 A limited number of rooms at the Nassau Inn are available at a special rate on a first come, first served basis.
 The deadline for booking rooms, as available, is 12 October 2015.
 Please book your room by calling the Reservation Department of the Nassau Inn at 800-862-7728 and using the Booking ID 20520 for "Visualizing Dunhuang."
 Reservations may also be made through the Nassau Inn Website.
 Follow the link to the "Groups" tab.
 When asked for the "Attendee code," please enter the Booking ID 20520.INFORMATION ABOUT REGISTRATION

-Located at the crossroads of the northern and southern routes of the ancient Silk Road on the edge of the Taklamakan desert in western China, Dunhuang is one of the richest Buddhist sites in China with nearly 500 cave temples constructed between the fourth and the fourteenth century.
-The sculptures, murals, portable paintings, and manuscripts found in the caves represent every aspect of Buddhism, both doctrinally and artistically.
-From its earliest construction to the present, Dunhuang has been visualized in many ways by the architects, builders, and artists who made the caves to twentieth-century explorers and photographers, conservators, and contemporary artists.
-This symposium will explore ways in which Dunhuang has been visualized from its creation to contemporary times.
+Located at the convergence of the northern and southern routes of the ancient Silk Road on the edge of the Taklamakan desert in western China, Dunhuang is one of the richest Buddhist sites in China, with nearly 500 cave temples constructed between the fourth and the fourteenth century.
+The sculptures, murals, portable paintings, and manuscripts found in the caves represent nearly every aspect of Buddhism, both doctrinally and artistically.
+This symposium will explore the many ways in which Dunhuang has been visualized, by the architects, builders, and artists who made the caves as well as by twentieth-century explorers and photographers, conservators, and contemporary artists.

-Mimi Gardner Gates, Chairman of the Board of Trustees, Dunhuang Foundation; Director Emerita, Seattle Art Museum
+Mimi Gardner Gates, Chair of the Board of Trustees, Dunhuang Foundation; Director Emerita, Seattle Art Museum

 Neville Agnew, The Getty Conservation Institute